cbaurtx/ESP32_keypad_rotdecode/README.md

 # keypad_rotencode

-is a library to use several buttons and a turn-knob with rotary AB encoder as iESP32 nput device.
+is a library to use several buttons and a turn-knob with rotary AB encoder as ESP32 input device.

-# ESP32_keypad_rotdecode